johnma96/ML_projects_template/README.md

 │   ├── deliver                       <- Notebooks shared with others.
 │   ├── archive                       <- Develop notebooks no longer being used.
 │
+├── references                        <- Data dictionaries, manuals, and all other explanatory materials.
+Consider ignoring some files
+│                                        when they are binary or large
+│
 ├── reports                           <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   ├── figures                       <- Generated graphics and figures to be used in reporting │
-├── src                               <- Source code for use in this project │   ├── __init__.py                   <- File to work with python packages │   ├── archive/                      <- No longer current scripts.
+├── src                               <- Source code for use in this project │   ├── archive/                      <- No longer current scripts.
 │   ├── sql/                          <- SQL source code.
-Consider ignoring files that may be inside this folder as they contain sensitive code and information
+Consider ignoring files that may be inside this folder as they contain sensitive
+│                                        code and information │   ├── __init__.py                   <- Script to work with python packages
-│   ├── ingest_data.py                <- Script for ingesting data from different sources
+│   ├── evaluate_model.py             <- Script for evaluating model performance
 │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── load_data.py                  <- Script for ingesting data from different sources
+│   ├── postprocess.py                <- Script for postprocessing predictions and model results
+│   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── train_model.py                <- Script for training machine learning model(s)
-│   ├── score_model.py                <- Script for scoring new predictions using a trained model.
-│   ├── postprocess.py                <- Script for postprocessing predictions and model results
-│   ├── evaluate_model.py             <- Script for evaluating model performance
 │
-├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── requirements.txt                  <- Python package dependencies
+├── main.py                           <- Simplifies the execution of one or more of the src scripts ├── requirements.txt                  <- Python package dependencies ├── .gitignore                        <- Script with some templates to ignore by git

 ```